jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2g.md

 But, in point of fact, since it must necessarily express itself, it has within itself this other, which to begin with took up a position as something outside it.
 We must withdraw from the position which sets up force as a one, and its essence – self-expressions – an other approaching it from outside.

-Force is rather itself this universal medium for the subsistence of the moments as differentiated elements; or, in other words, it has expressed or externalized itself, and what was to be something outside it attracting or inciting it is really force itself.
+Force is rather itself this universal medium for the subsistence of the moments as differentiated elements.
+In other words, it has expressed or externalized itself.
+- What was to be something outside it attracting or inciting it is really force itself.

 It thus exists now as the medium of the differentiated elements which are evolved.

-But all the same it is in its very nature one and single, and has essentially the form of being that in which these subsisting elements are superseded.
+But it is in its very nature one and single.
+It has essentially the form of being that in which these subsisting elements are superseded.

 This oneness is in consequence now something other than, external to, force, since force takes its place as the medium for the elements to exist in; and force therefore has this its essential being outside itself.

 Since, however, it must of necessity be this essential nature, which as yet it is not affirmed to be, this other comes forward soliciting or inciting it to reflect into self, to turn this pseudo-external factor into an aspect of itself; in other words, this other cancels its external expression.